Isaaczhong7/690U_Final_Project/README.md

 This project evaluates enzyme commission (EC) classification from protein sequences using the DGEB EC classification benchmark.
 We compare logistic regression models with handcrafted sequence features against a homology-based BLAST baseline.

+## How to Run

+All notebooks were run in **Google Colab**.
+A CPU runtime is enough.
+No GPU is required.

 ## Project Overview

 The goal of this project is to answer the following question: